goplot/goplot/README.md

 **Note:** Goplot assumes it is located in /etc/chia/goplot.
 If you change this location then you will either need to change the $working_dir variable in the scripts or create a symlink to your actual location.

-**Note** Goplot assumes the Chia blockchain directory is /etc/chia/chia-blockchain.
+**Note:** Goplot assumes the Chia blockchain directory is /etc/chia/chia-blockchain.
 If you change this location then you will either need to change the $chia_venv_dir variable in the scripts or create a symlink to your actual location.

 **Install the required software**

 Before running goplot you need to install the required software listed above and ensure it is working.
 If you are reading this then you probably have the Chia software already!
-If you are not already familiar with Linux then you may want to look at some of the alternatives listed above or prepare for a steep learning curve.
+If you are not already familiar with Linux then you may want to use the official GUI, or prepare for a steep learning curve.

 There are many excellent guides out there for installing Prometheus and Grafana, just be sure you can login to the Grafana admin page and pull up the public node_exporter dashboard before you continue.
 The node_exporter itself is easy to setup; be sure to put the textfile directory in the launch command as a startup option.